DogFingerStudios/Yanorra/Wiki/Velu.md

 Velu stays neutral in Duvessa’s civil war, though its reliance on The Riftlands keeps it entangled in regional dynamics.
 The Anqaran people, now split between Velu’s coastal cliffs and Reddelstone, maintain their distinct rituals -- such as solstice harvest festivals -- despite ongoing debates about their Anqharan origins and Erik the Explorer’s voyages, which remain unprovable due to the unnavigable Eastvoid Ocean.

-Velu has advanced its communication technology, developing a cable-phone system capable of transmitting data across the Valka Ocean, enabling near-instant contact with Duvessa, Bibi Shirif, and the Three Sisters.
+Velu has advanced its communication technology, developing a cable-phone system capable of transmitting data across the Veloku Ocean, enabling near-instant contact with Duvessa, Bibi Shirif, and the Three Sisters.
 Packet radio and shortwave relays connect Velu’s rural farming communities, improving internal coordination.
 These technologies, shared with other East Yanorra nations, have strengthened regional networks despite post-Drift infrastructure challenges.

 ## Politics